-The world's best players will return to Melbourne in January 2017.
-Women's champion Angelique Kerber and men's champion Novak Djokovic will be back to defend the titles they won at the 2016 Australian Open, alongside the likes of Roger Federer, Serena Williams, Rafael Nadal and Juan Martin del Potro.
+The world's best tennis players flock to Melbourne each January to compete in the Australian Open.
 The action takes place at Melbourne Park, a cluster of stadiums and outdoor courts right next to Melbourne's city centre.
-For spectators the most affordable ticket is a ground pass.
-This gives you access to matches on the outdoor courts near the three arenas, as well as in the 10,000-seat Hisense Arena, and entry to Birrarung Marr, a popular riverside park next to Melbourne Park where live music concerts take place.
-Mid-range tickets offer entry to the 7500-seat Margaret Court Arena, or you can spend more to watch matches at the 15,000-seat Rod Laver Arena, considered the tournament's "centre court".
+To see the tennis superstars and your favourite players, mid-range tickets offer entry to the 7500-seat Margaret Court Arena, or you can spend more to watch matches at the 15,000-seat Rod Laver Arena, considered the tournament's "centre court".

 Party in the park

-The Australian Open is staging a weekend of free live music, featuring a great line-up of Australian bands, just before the tournament starts (14-15 January).
-It's open to the public and takes place at Birrarung Marr, the popular grassy riverside park just outside the tennis stadiums.
-Once the tennis begins, the park becomes a popular spot for the public to watch the action on the free big screens and experience some of Melbourne's hottest dining outlets.
-Tennis ticket holders can enter the park's middle terrace, where there will be more live music.
+The Australian Open is staging the country's longest music festival, with 15 days of global music acts on the AO Live Stage.
+Featuring a great line-up of Australian and international bands (which have previously included Aussie faves such as Jungle Giants, Client Liaison and Daryl Braithwaite), the party takes place at Birrarung Marr, the popular grassy riverside park just outside the tennis stadiums.
+Once the tennis begins, the park becomes a popular spot for the public to watch the action on the free big screens.

 Dine in style